 An alternative solution is to ask Hibernate to generate SQL dynamically each time an insert or update is executed.
-We do this by
+We do this by annotating the entity class.

-Table 66.
+Table 67.
 Annotations for dynamic SQL generation

 Annotation Purpose @DynamicInsert Specifies that an insert statement should be generated each time an entity is made persistent @DynamicUpdate Specifies that an update statement should be generated each time an entity is modified